Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Key Results:

-• Patients went nearly 1.5 years without tumor progression.
+• Patients went 5 months without tumor progression.

-• More than 85% of study patients lived at least 1 year after starting immunotherapy.
+• About 50% of patients lived at least 6 years after being diagnosed.

 The authors of the Opdivo+Yervoy study above say the combo seems to have similar success in pleural and peritoneal cases.
 These results are good news for peritoneal patients because the Food and Drug Administration (FDA) approved the pair in late 2020.
-The approval is only for treating inoperable pleural mesothelioma.
+The approval is only for treating pleural mesothelioma when surgery is not an option.

-But this approval language may not stop Opdivo+Yervoy from becoming a peritoneal mesothelioma treatment.
+But this approval language didn't stop Opdivo+Yervoy from becoming a peritoneal mesothelioma treatment.

-2: Immunotherapy Drugs Have Become Standard Without Specific FDA Approval
+2: Immunotherapy Drugs Are Standard Without Specific FDA Approval

 The headline is correct.
 Some drugs have become standard options without FDA approval for treating peritoneal mesothelioma.
 Official FDA approval of a cancer drug typically requires large studies.
-But enrolling hundreds of patients with such a rare cancer can be tough, making major studies a bit scarce.
+But enrolling hundreds of patients with such a rare cancer can be tough, making major clinical trials a bit scarce.

 Only a few studies have looked at systemic treatments for peritoneal mesothelioma.
-Most of those studies evaluated chemotherapy.
-None of them resulted in FDA approval of any systemic treatment for peritoneal mesothelioma.
+Most of those trials evaluated chemotherapy.
+None resulted in FDA approval of any systemic treatment for peritoneal mesothelioma.

 Despite not having approval, medical societies still publish peritoneal mesothelioma treatment guidelines.
 According to one set, systemic treatments work as well on pleural tumors as they do for peritoneal tumors.
 So recommended treatments generally come from pleural mesothelioma studies and FDA approvals.